-4.4 Study Sites for the Viral Suppression
+4.5 Study Sites for Viral Suppression

 Twenty HIV care sites will be selected from Washington, D.C. and 20 HIV care sites will be selected from the Bronx to participate in this component of the study.
-Sites will be selected based on two criteria: 1) site agreement to participate in this component of the study, and 2) sites with the highest number of HIV-positive patients in care in the previous year.
+Sites will be selected based on two primary criteria: 1) site agreement to participate in this component of the study, and 2) sites with the highest number of HIV-positive patients in care in the previous year.
+Additional site selection criteria may be considered if a total of 40 HIV care sites cannot be chosen based on the primary criteria.